NickDanDavidson/frontend-nanodegree-interactive-resume/README.md

 ##About the Project

 I created an online resume that uses JavaScript DOM interaction techniques.
-You can view the resume [here](https://nickdandavidson.github.io/frontend-nanodegree-interactive-resume).